MPox Vaccines at HGLHC

-Monkeypox is spread mostly by skin-to-skin contact, so condoms aren’t very effective in preventing sexual transmission.
-Any kind of close personal contact (including kissing, cuddling, “puppy piles,” sharing drinks, and sex) can spread monkeypox.
+MPox is spread mostly by skin-to-skin contact, so condoms aren’t very effective in preventing sexual transmission.
+Any kind of close personal contact (including kissing, cuddling, “puppy piles,” sharing drinks, and sex) can spread MPox.
 Sharing bedsheets or clothing that has been in contact with an infected person can also spread the virus.

-When a person has monkeypox, they are sick for 2-4 weeks.
-That is 2-4 weeks of YOUR life spent sick instead of out enjoying your summer!
-The monkeypox rash can be painful, and no one likes having a fever, aches, and other flu-like symptoms.
+When a person has MPox, they are sick for 2-4 weeks.
+That is 2-4 weeks of YOUR life spent sick instead of out enjoying yourself!
+The Mpox rash can be painful, and no one likes having a fever, aches, and other flu-like symptoms.
 Plus, the rash can lead to permanent scarring.

-Do NOT take Monkeypox lightly.
+Do NOT take MPox lightly.
 Protect yourself and others!
 You don’t want to miss out on up to a month of your life being sick.

 You can be part of the solution!

-One man in Connecticut diagnosed with Monkeypox shares what his experience has been like.
+One man in Connecticut diagnosed with MPox shares what his experience has been like.
 Learn about what he has gone through in this article from NBC Connecticut.

 What We’re Doing